-DescriptionHorizontal growing pipe with holes for net pots in which the plants grow.
+DescriptionHorizontal pipe with holes for net pots in which the plants grow.

 3"x10’ PVC pipe schedule 40.
 One 10’ pipe is cut in half to makes two growing pipes.

 Schedule 20 pipe may be cheaper and easier to work with.
 However, it is hard to find.
 Note that all the measurements on this site assume schedule 40.